Federal Highway Interstate 15 Traffic Crisis

 Interstate-15 Traffic is now diverting directly through Pala Reservation, and adjacent Pechanga Reservation by I-15 travelers attempting to avoid the traffic congestion.
 This situation is dangerous for pedestrians and vehicles along narrow, windy rural backroads with notable concerns about emissions/air pollution from stop-and-go traffic.

-Interstate 15/French Valley Parkway Improvements–Phase 2 Project INFRA Grant Application, if approved, will help fix the Federal Highway Interstate 15 Traffic Crisis
+Interstate 15/French Valley Parkway Improvements–Phase 2 Project INFRA Grant Application will help fix the Federal Highway Interstate 15 Traffic Crisis

 On March 4, 2019, the City of Temecula submitted an application for the 2019 Infrastructure for Rebuilding America Grant Program Round Two (INFRA Grant) to the US Department of Transportation, titled, Interstate 15/French Valley Parkway Improvements–Phase 2 (“Project”).

-So far, twenty-seven different organizations, governments and agencies at the regional, state and national level, including the United States Department of Defense, have submitted letters that summarize impacts this INFRA Grant will address.
-This INFRA GRANT will address the Interstate 15 traffic crisis, improve national security and public safety concerns, as well as freight and commerce transport costs.
+Nearly 30 different organizations, governments and agencies at the regional, state and national level, including the United States Department of Defense, have submitted letters that summarize impacts this INFRA Grant will address.

 Project Features and WHY it will help the I-15 Traffic Crisis